fcmarcelino0/JavaChallenge/README.md

 Change "sum" with the desired operation("sum", "subtraction", "multiplication", or "division")
 Change the values "a" and "b" with your values to use

+(AT THE MOMENT, NO KAFKA COMMUNICATION BEING USED BETWEEN MODULES, JUST SIMPLE RESTFUL API RESPONSE)

 The result of the API should return 200 OK with the result of the calculation